How to Make Report Card in Excel (Download Free Template)

 This section includes the cumulative report card of an individual student.
 This is the summary of the student’s every term’s mark sheet.

-In our practice workbook, we have made a report card in Excel for 10 students of class IX.
+In our practice workbook, we have made a report card in Excel for 10 students in class IX.
 We have prepared 4 worksheets in our dataset for the four essential parts of a report card.
-We have also used the VLOOKUP function for automating the students’ names and sections according to their student ids rather than writing individual names and sections each time.
-Besides, you can use the SUM function to calculate the total obtained marks by a student.
-Moreover, you can use the IF function to get the grades of the students easily according to the grading system of your institution.
+We have also used the VLOOKUP function for automating the students’ names and sections according to their student IDs rather than writing individual names and sections each time.
+Besides, you can use the SUM function to calculate the total marks obtained by a student.
+Moreover, you can use the IF function to easily get the grades of the students according to the grading system of your institution.

 Student Information of a Report Card